 Gender bias is simply a preference for one gender over the other.
 It can cause unconsciously lean towards a candidate based on their gender and the qualities associated with it.
 Gender bias occurs because we favor people that we can relate to, especially those of the same gender.

-It occurs when we focus on one particularly great feature about a person.
+It occurs when we focus on one particularly great feature of a person.
 Similar to Affinity and Confirmation Bias, this makes us overlook other pieces of information.

 Horn effects are the opposite of the halo effect.
-It focuses on one particularly negative feature about a person, which clouds the view of their other qualities.
+It focuses on one particular negative feature about a person, which clouds the view of their other qualities.

 Set Realistic Expectations

 Raising expectations that unconscious bias training will eliminate all bias would be disingenuous.
 The goal is to be conscious is not to pretend to be blind to differences that exist.